preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 .. image:: rtf-emoticon-select.png

-3. Use the search field or just browse to find emoticon you want.
+3. Use the search field or just browse to find the emoticon you want.
 4. Click the emoticon to add it.
 (You can add more than one if you want to).
 5. Click outside the emoticon window to close it.